markeverard/markeverard.github.io/_posts/2010-05-06-maintaining-a-successful-software-platform.md

   Orlando A. Battista
 </p>

+## Where to focus?

 This then brings us back to the original conundrum.
 Where do you focus your development efforts?
 Who really is the most important user of your platform?
 Developer or end-user?

 Renowned CMS anti-hero <a href="http://www.twitter.com/mcboof" target="_blank">@McBoof</a> approached these issues with his challenge to CMS vendors to rate the following CMS &#8216;features&#8217; in order of priority:

-  * Editors – A user interface that is a editor or publisher’s wet dream
+  * Editors   A user interface that is a editor or publisher s wet dream
   * Performance &#8211; The fastest, most stable and scalable CMS in the world
-  * Features – The richest set of features any CMS could dream of offering
+  * Features   The richest set of features any CMS could dream of offering
-  * Developers – An open, standard, extensible product that makes developers salivate
+  * Developers   An open, standard, extensible product that makes developers salivate
-  * Website – A product that can give you a kick-ass website, really really quickly
+  * Website   A product that can give you a kick-ass website, really really quickly

 What the <a href="http://jonontech.com/2010/04/19/cms-vendor-navel-gazing/" target="_blank">results</a> of this semi-serious survey actually tell you is open to debate&#8230;.. but what is clear is that none of the CMS platforms mentioned excel across all areas.
 Simple rule of life: You can&#8217;t please all of the people all of the time!